 Using subsets of the astrino of figure 6D3, it is possible to assemble a ring around a 322mm-turntable (figure 7H).

 Figure 7I1 shows a turntable of diameter τ(11) ≈ 199mm, which might be large enough for practical use.
-The diameter of the turntable of 7I2, σ(12) ≈ 144mm, is near the theoretical minimum for a ten-port turntable.
+In figure 7I2 is a turntable whose diameter, σ(12) ≈ 144mm, is near the theoretical minimum for a ten-port turntable.
 To see this, observe that the crossing of 7I3 is a drop-in replacement for that turntable, and the crossing of 7I4 (which is like figure 3C3) is a subset of 7I3.

 |drawn at larger scale than the turntables above|